 - Work with rescue groups to re-home animals that are sick and not covered by Council vet treatment policies or that have behavioural issues.

-- Continue to review Council policies and procedures to ensure that all services, functions and permit processes which relate to animals have adequate controls in place to ensure the welfare of animals.
+- Reduce the use of animals for entertainment and profit where possible, including by continuing to review Council policies and procedures to ensure that all services, functions and permit processes which relate to animals have adequate controls in place to ensure the welfare of animals.

 - Lobby the State Government for changes to the Domestic Animals Act 1994 to disallow the operation of commercial businesses which cannot uphold the ‘five freedoms’.